InftyAI/llmaz/docs/proposals/NNNN-template/README.md

 - the `Summary` and `Motivation` sections being merged, signaling SIG acceptance
 - the `Proposal` section being merged, signaling agreement on a proposed design
 - the date implementation started
-- the first Kubernetes release where an initial version of the Proposal was available
+- the first llmaz release where an initial version of the Proposal was available
-- the version of Kubernetes where the Proposal graduated to general availability
+- the version of llmaz where the Proposal graduated to general availability
 - when the Proposal was retired or superseded
 -->